Skip to main content

 It is a criminal offence to destroy or damage a scheduled monument without scheduled monument consent.
 The person commissioning or carrying out the works is responsible for avoiding damage to scheduled monuments.
 Anyone found guilty of damaging or destroying a scheduled monument can be prosecuted.

 It is also a criminal offence to carry out works without scheduled monument consent.
 A lack of knowledge of the status or location of a scheduled monument will only be permitted as a defence if the accused can prove that they took all reasonable steps to find out if a scheduled monument would be affected by the works.
-A defence is also permitted for works urgently necessary in the interests of health and safety, provided notice in writing is given to the Welsh Ministers as soon as reasonably practicable.
+A defence is also permitted for works urgently necessary in the interests of health and safety, provided that they are limited to the minimum measures necessary and notice in writing is given to the Welsh Ministers as soon as reasonable practicable.

 To avoid carrying out unauthorised works, it is important that you familiarise yourself with the location and details of all the scheduled monuments on your land, and understand the full extent of the scheduled areas.
 You can do this using the maps on Cadw’s Cof Cymru — National Historic Assets of Wales.